 The episode was actually shot twice, its original pilot differing drastically from the final episode, particularly in the fact that with the exception of Alex O’Loughlin, the entire cast was changed.

-“The rhythm, tonally, changed pretty dramatically,” says O’Loughlin.
+“The rhythm and tone changed pretty dramatically,” says O’Loughlin.
 “You put new actors in and new stuff is going to happen.
 They also changed the age of the characters.
 For instance, Josef [Mick’s best friend, also a vampire] changed from 65 to 25, which is a dramatic shift.
 Plotwise, there were a bunch of ideas in the unaired pilot that we stretched across a couple of episodes.

-“I think the final pilot episode felt compartmentalized,” he adds, “because we had to set our mythology up, to set up our rules.
+“I think the final pilot episode felt compartmentalized,” he adds, “because we had to set up our mythology and our rules for the show.
 It couldn’t be 44 minutes of exposition and rule setting, so there had to be a story in there as well.
 But we had to set up this new myth of vampires, this new world of vampires and we had to introduce the primary characters.
 So we had a fair bit of work to cram into the first episode, which I think we did successfully.”

 The Faces of Mick: